Post 58 Advisors

 Peter Green (Post 58 Director)

 Peter has been teaching outdoor skills and leadership to teenagers for more than 40 years.
 He helped start the Post in 1993 along with a couple of other friends who had worked together at Camp Nor’wester.
 His experience includes four years as Program Director at Nor’wester on Lopez Island, Washington and six years as a counselor there.
-Peter was the Coordinator of the NW Regional Outdoor School Program in 2004 and 2005.
+Peter was the Coordinator of the NW Oregon Regional Outdoor School Program in 2004 and 2005.
 Peter served as Director of Outdoor Education at Catlin Gabel School for 11 years, helping it to become the largest program of its kind on the West Coast.
 He served as Dean of Students at the Catlin Gabel Upper School for three years.

 Ori Alon